jichan3751/ifca/femnist/README.md

 # IFCA - CIFAR10

 Implementation of IFCA, experiments with FEMNIST.
-Most of the codes are based on Leaf FedAvg implementation (link)

 ## Requirements
 * Python3
 * Tensorflow 1.15
 * Numpy

-## Running the experiments

 ### To reproduce results in the paper:
 ```bash